 Specific Properties of Checkbox Controls CheckBoxPosition This property defines where the actual checkbox should appear within the control.
 Docusnap uses its caption as the reference position.

-Fieldname Specifies the linked column in the respective table of the current Docusnap database.
+Fieldname Specifies the linked column in the respective table of the current Docusnap database .
 The meta object linked with the data entry screen determines which table will be used.
-For checkboxes, the corresponding target column in the database must always have the Boolean data type (BOOLEAN, YES/NO).
+For checkboxes, the corresponding target column in the database must always have the Boolean data type database must always have the Boolean data type (BOOLEAN, YES/NO).

-5.3.7 Buttons
+6.3.8 Buttons